lino-framework/book/docs/specs/cal.rst

 Calendars
 =========

-Calendar entries can be differentiated into different "calendars".
+Calendar entries can be grouped into "calendars".

 .. class:: Calendar

-    the django model representing a *calendar*.
+    The django model representing a *calendar*.

     .. attribute:: color